image0

 Information flows with the aid of the following constructs : Publisher and Writer/Producer on the sending side, Subscriber, and Reader/Consumer on the receiving side.

-A Subscriber is an object responsible for receiving published data and making it available (according to the Subscribers QoS) to the receiving application.
+A Subscriber is an object responsible for receiving published data and making it available to the receiving application.
 It may receive and dispatch data of different specified types.
 To access the received data, the application must use a typed Reader attached to the subscriber.
 Thus, a subscription is defined by the association of a data-reader with a subscriber.
 This association expresses the intent of the application to subscribe to the data described by the data-reader in the context provided by the subscriber.

 When an application wishes to publish data of a given type, it must create a Publisher (or reuse an already created one) and a Writer with all the characteristics of the desired publication.
 Similarly, when an application wishes to receive data, it must create a Subscriber (or reuse an already created one) and a Reader to define the subscription.